Create & Customize an Assignment

-Picking a text is easy.
+Pick a text

 You can include information which will add context to what students are about to read, and give them direction on what to look for while they read.
 Adding learning objectives is a great way to provide students context for what they are about to read.
 These objectives allows students to more easily connect what they are doing in class and what they are suppose to learn.

 There are a few different types of instruction, scaffolding, and assessment in Actively Learn:

+In Actively Learn, you embed questions at the exact moment you want students to stop and think.
 After students answer a question, they comparing their responses with their peers.
 They can learn from others' perspectives, and think about how they might have improved their answer.

-Check out this blog post on "How to Ask Great Questions in Actively Learn"
+For an in depth look on "How to Ask Great Questions in Actively Learn"